Meetings

 The Renaissance was a cultural movement that profoundly affected European intellectual life in the early modern period.
 Beginning in Italy, and spreading to the rest of Europe by the 16th century, its influence was felt in literature, philosophy, art, music, politics, science, religion and other aspects of intellectual inquiry.
 During the 1970’s the City of Detroit was struggling to rise and flourish after the riots of 1967.
 The word Renaissance would be fitting tribute to this rising City and the Club was named as The Detroit Renaissance Lions Club.

 This club is a small but a mighty club.
 We have been in existence for 40+ years and have a proven track record for a Strong Leadership.
 We have produced Leaders whose contribution will never be forgotten.
-Their names are listed below:
+They have served at the District Level

 Lions Clubs International is the world's largest service club organization with more than 1.4 million members in approximately 46,000 clubs in more than 200 countries and geographical areas around the world.